User Tools

 Deleting

-The deleted track/route is stored in the trash from where you can restore it or delete it forever.
+The deleted data is stored in the trash from where you can restore it or delete it forever.

 Track/route detail